 The bartender shrugged.

 “No, it’s not like that.
-The landing is a fact.
-That’s for sure.
+The landing is a fact; that’s for sure.
 But why did NASA hide all the details about it afterward?”

 “And why did they do it?”
 I humored him.
 Something made me believe I was about to hear another ridiculous theory like the one about miniaturized broadcast units.